skip to content

 Review of decisions

-The eSafety Commissioner's decision to issue a removal notice (and other prescribed notices under the Act) is subject to both internal review (by the eSafety Commissioner, or a person nominated by the Commissioner not substantially involved in the original decision) and external review (Administrative Appeal Tribunal ('AAT') merits review).
+The eSafety Commissioner's decision to issue a removal notice (and other prescribed notices under the Act) is subject to both internal review (by the eSafety Commissioner, or a person nominated by the Commissioner not substantially involved in the original decision) and external review (Administrative Review Tribunal (ART) merits review).
 The application for internal review must be made within 30 days after notice of the reviewable decision was received by the person to whom it was given, or such longer time as the Commissioner allows.
 The eSafety Commissioner has established an internal review scheme, where the Commissioner may affirm, vary or revoke the decision concerned.

-If the eSafety Commissioner refuses to issue a removal notice following a valid complaint, this decision is also subject to internal review and AAT merits review (this does not apply in relation to the Online Content Scheme) [ss 220-220A].
+If the eSafety Commissioner refuses to issue a removal notice following a valid complaint, this decision is also subject to internal review and ART merits review (this does not apply in relation to the Online Content Scheme) [ss 220-220A].

 Civil penalties